myreadings1/ECE307_DigSysDesignLab25_26/README.md

   - Reading: Chapter4 from Reference6 above..
   - VHDL-Architecture Design Style [PDF Slides](https://drive.google.com/file/d/11mwlj3hNgFk5OqKusY66_9t3lrPfr2kB/view?usp=drive_link)
 - Lab5 (Date Feb 5th, 2026)
-  - Dear Students, In the next lab session, we will cover Exercise 1 (Parts 4 and 5).
+   - Dear Students, For the next lab session, we will cover Exercise 1 (Parts 4 and 5).
 Please solve both parts in advance and bring your code to the lab so you run the code directly on the board.
+The lab time will be used for implementation only. 🚫Note: Conditional statements are not permitted in this tutorial.
+You must not use when/else, with/select/when, or case/when in your code.

 ### Homeworks